 The Department of Health (DOH) recently declared a national dengue epidemic.
-Based on the report from the agency’s Epidemiology Bureau (DOH-EB), a total of 249,332 cases were reported across the country as of August 24 (a 109 percent increase from 2018’s numbers).
-Additionally, over 1,000 dengue-related deaths (to date) have been confirmed by the agency.
+Based on the report from the agency’s Epidemiology Bureau (DOH-EB), a total of 249,332 cases were reported across the country in 2019 as of August 24 (a 109 percent increase from 2018’s numbers).
+Additionally, the agency confirmed over 1,000 dengue-related deaths to date during the specified time period.

 How dengue spreads

 Dengue is a mosquito-borne disease.
 The virus (DEN) has four officially recognized strains, or serotypes: DEN-1, DEN-2, DEN-3, and DEN-4.
 A person who already had one strain becomes immune to that particular strain.
 However, immunity to one strain appears to make the others even more dangerous for the patient.

 The virus is passed on to humans through bites from infected Aedes aegypti mosquitoes.
 These insects acquire the virus from feeding on the blood of an infected person.
 Once infected, the human serves as a carrier and multiplier of the virus, becoming a source for uninfected mosquitoes.

 On November 8, 2019, Spanish health authorities announced what may be the first confirmed case of dengue transmitted through male-to-male sexual intercourse: a 41-year-old from Madrid who exhibited dengue symptoms after having sex with his male partner (who had recently been to Cuba).
 Previously published accounts from Europe and South Korea, however, had already hinted at the possibility of dengue transmitted through sexual intercourse.

 Symptoms include high fever (40°C) accompanied by any two of the following:

 *Pain behind the eyes

 *Muscle and joint pain

 These symptoms usually last for 2-7 days, after an incubation period of 4-10 days.